Éléonore Marie du Maine du Bourg

 Éléonore Marie du Maine du Bourg (14 September 1655, Changy - 15 January 1739, Strasbourg), Count of Le Bourg, Baron of Espinasse, was a French nobleman and general.

 Life

+He was the son of Philippe du Maine, Count of Bourg, killed in the Battle of the Dunes (1658), and of Léonore de Damas de Thianges.

 He was made a page in the grande Écurie du roi in 1671, before joining the musketeers in 1673.
 He then moved to the Gardes Françaises.
 He fought his first campaigns in Franche-Comté, distinguishing himself in the 1674 attack on Besançon.
-He also took part in the sieges of Condé, Bouchain (Nord), Valenciennes, Saint-Omer, Ypres, Kehl, and Strasbourg.
+He also took part in the sieges of Condé, Bouchain (Nord), Valenciennes, Saint-Omer, Ypres, Kehl, and Strasbourg between 1676 and 1681.

+During the Nine Years' War, he fought as a Colonel at the Siege of Philippsburg (1688).

+He became mestre de camp of the Régiment Royal Cavalerie in December 1701 and commanded a Corps on the Moselle in 1705.
+He defeated an allied army under command of Claude de Mercy in the Battle of Rumersheim on 26 August 1709.

+In 1724 he was made a Marshal of France and in 1730 Governor of the province of Alsace.